leantony/laravel-grid/docs/buttons.md

         $this->makeCustomButton([
             'name' => 'Home',
             'url' => url('/'),
-        ], 'toolbar'); // means this button will be placed on the toolbar.
+        ], static::$TYPE_TOOLBAR); // means this button will be placed on the toolbar.
 Try 'row' to place it on the rows.
 Defaults to 'toolbar'
     }
 ```
 You can also choose to call `addRowButton` or `addToolbarButton` to achieve the same task.
 These methods accept an instance of the `GenericButtonClass`, which you can create and set the attributes by chaining the methods (see below).